CarbonCollins/openraildata-common-nodejs/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/d565af9f95f072c98381/test_coverage)](https://codeclimate.com/github/CarbonCollins/openraildata-common-nodejs/test_coverage)
 [![Known Vulnerabilities](https://snyk.io/test/github/carboncollins/openraildata-common-nodejs/badge.svg)](https://snyk.io/test/github/carboncollins/openraildata-common-nodejs)

-A package for common files and functions between the various openraildata packages
+A package for common files and functions between the various open rail UK packages

 # usage

-To use the openraildata-common package you need to import the required classes and functions in which your application needs, this can be done as follows:
+To use the common-nodejs package you need to import the required classes and functions in which your application needs, this can be done as follows:
 ```
-const { Location, Station } = require('openraildata-common');
+import { Location, Station } from '@openrailuk/common';
 ```
 or this for everything:
 ```
-const common = require('openraildata-common');
+import * as common from '@openrailuk/common');

 ```